a1v0/a1v0.de/README.md

 ## To-do

 1. Implement a dark mode (value added to the user is small, but it's good frontend experience):
      - Maybe create a dark-mode toggle button.
+I assume this'll need to use cookies or similar.
-     - Add note about dark mode to README
+     - Add note about dark mode to README.
-     - Ensure a11y is all OK for all pages
-     - Currently, the logo looks a bit naff with the monogram in yellow and the text in Cambridge blue.
-Perhaps decide on one brand colour for dark mode and make the entire logo that colour (e.g. Cambridge blue or yellow).
-This would have a knock-on effect for active links, since they maybe also ought to be in that colour
-     - Make sure skip link module looks good and is accessible/legible etc.
-     - Menu button: the arrow looks a bit naff in green.
-Should be the normal text colour
 2. Lighthouse improvements:
      - "Remove unused JavaScript"
      - Legacy JavaScript in use